-But the one attribute that ceramic bearings are most known for is their greatly reduced friction versus steel bearings made of any form of steel.
+But the one attribute that Ceramic Motorcycle Bearings are most known for is their greatly reduced friction versus steel bearings made of any form of steel.
 How much better are they, you ask?
 About 1/10 of the overall friction.
 That means your wheels and other components can roll and roll all day.